BIOGRAPHICAL STATEMENT for the REV. DARRELL L. ARMSTRONG, M.Div.,

 Esq., who is the Executive Director of the Division of Civil Rights and

 Affirmative Action for the NJ-Department of Transportation.
 They are the proud

 parents of Amaris Kayla (8-years) and Daniel LaRue (7-years).

 historic Shiloh Baptist Church of Trenton, NJ.
 Shiloh is a thriving community of

-faith rooted in a worship tradition which represents the richness of the
+faith rooted in a worship tradition which represents the richness of the African

-years!!!
 Under his leadership, Shiloh has grown spiritually and tangibly; it has more

-than tripled its budget to $1.7M and nearly tripled its membership to 2,200+
+than tripled its budget to $1.8+M and nearly tripled its membership to 2,200+

 (BA in Public Policy), theological training at

 He is a